 As in much of the nation, patients between the ages of 20 and 44 account for the fastest growth in cases in the Grand Canyon State, with that age group now including more than twice the cases of any other.
 So naturally, Trump's second event is billed as an address to America's youth.
 Ahead of Trump's arrival, Maricopa County, which with 4.5 million people has more than half the state's population, issued a mask mandate on Friday.
 Days later, the pastor of the megachurch where Trump will speak claimed in a now-deleted Facebook page that special air conditioning units could virtually eliminate the coronavirus in a matter of minutes.
 "When you come into our auditorium, 99% of COVID is gone, killed," said Luke Barnett, senior pastor of Dream City Church.

-That succinctly sum up where we are in the final few months before Donald Trump's final political test.
-Surrounded by top elected officials like and cranks alike, Trump is leading an ever-evaporating minority and trying to sell objective failure as success.
+That sums up where we are in the final few months before Donald Trump's final political test.
+Surrounded by top elected officials and cranks alike, Trump is leading an ever-evaporating minority and trying to sell objective failure as success.

 A solid majority of polled Americans still do not support the president's effort to build a border wall, even as support for allowing refugees from Central America — a group Trump has repeatedly demonized as violent criminals — to enter the country has ticked up among all voter groups, including Republicans and independents.
 Additionally, the number of people supporting increased immigration has grown from 21% to a record-high of 30% since Trump took office.
 That increase also includes Republican voters, who have gone from 11% in favor of increasing immigration in 2016 to 16% as of late last year.